VaibhavPrajapati24/Crypto/README.md

              |       |       |       |
   (Bytes)Stream     Block
              |        |
+            RC       AES
-      XoR is used    AES
+     XoR is used   decrypt &
-      to encrypt
+      to encrypt   encrypt
-      and decrypt
+     and decrypt   both have
+                   different
+                     way
  ```